-During perimenopause, declining hormone levels can cause the vaginal tissues to become thin, lose elasticity, and produce less moisture.
-This results in vaginal dryness and a condition known as vaginal atrophy.
-Vaginal atrophy can cause ongoing pain and itchiness, which intensifies during sexual intercourse.
+During perimenopause, declining hormone levels can cause the vaginal tissues to become thin, lose elasticity, and produce less moisture, resulting in vaginal dryness and pain.
+Luckily, simple home remedies can be a woman's secret to a satisfying intimacy.

 Have Regular Sex

-While vaginal dryness and pain can make a woman not want to have sex, it is actually a natural antidote to vaginal dryness.
-When a woman is aroused, blood circulation to her vaginal tissues increases, which stimulates the production of moisture and, thus, acting as natural treatment for vaginal dryness and pain.
+While vaginal dryness and pain can make a woman lose interest in sex, regular intercourse is actually a natural antidote to vaginal dryness.
+During arousal, blood circulation to vaginal tissue increases, which, in turn, stimulates lubrication, thus acting as natural treatment for vaginal dryness and pain.1

 Change Your Washing Products